South Austin, TX

 Is softened water safe to drink?

 Yes for healthy adults.
 Softening adds about 7.5 mg of sodium per grain of hardness removed — at SA-area hardness that’s ~30-40 mg per 8 oz glass, less than a slice of bread.
-If you’re on a low-sodium diet, we can install a bypass tap at the kitchen sink or pair with a reverse-osmosis drinking system.

 How long does install take?